 - Reduced travel time and expenses, and reduced loss of work time and income.

 - May be done using a desktop, laptop, tablet or smartphone (as long as they are relatively current devices).

 - Research finds that Telebehaivioral services are equivalent to face to face care in various settings and a useful alternative.
 Most patients find Telebehavioral services to be as effective as in-person services; some even prefer Telebehaviorla services to in-person appointments.

 - When the patient, or therapist, is ill, the weather is bad, or the patient or therapist has car trouble, the appointment can still occur.

-- For people who are concerned about the possible stigma of being seen in a mental health office, they can have their appointments in the privacy of their own home.
+- For people who are concerned about the possible stigma of being seen in

 There are some aspects of Telebehavioral services that are significantly different than in-person services: